TropicSapling/triforce/README.md

 	- the compiler suspects there is an infinite loop in the program
 		- ex: `let x: auto = 0; forever {x++}; x` returns `Undefined|1|2|...` during compilation
 		- note that due to the halting problem the compiler may think there is an infinite loop when there isn't, hence 'suspects'
+	- for more info, see "Example code snippets" §1
 3. There are no other values.
 	- Numbers, strings, etc. are defined as partially applied functions or patterns
 4. Values are differentiated using pattern matching (as described under "Patterns" and "Pattern matching").